isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

     - If a conversation is running long, get his/her info and schedule a time to chat or follow up at a later time outside of the booth.
 The goal of the booth is to make initial contact and connections.
    - Give a personal follow up
 - Stand at the front of booth facing the crowd.
     - Don’t make folks walk into the booth and seek you out.
 Stand out at the front.
 Make eye contact and smile at folks walking by.
-If they stop or pause you can ask them, “Are you familiar with GitLab?”
+If they stop or pause you can ask them, “Are you familiar with GitLab?�
 - Hangout outside the booth.
     - Too many GitLabbers in the booth discourages other folks from coming by.
 The booth can be a great place to meet up, but don’t hang out there.
 Move the conversation to a near by lounge or social area.
     - When you are at the booth keep conversation with your coworkers to a minimum.